poojadeshmukh163/Project2/README.md

-🚀Title: Configure VPC Flow Logs and Store Logs in S3 Using IAM Role 🔗 🔍Project Overview
+🚀Title: Configure VPC Flow Logs and Store Logs in S3 Using IAM Role 🔗 🔍Project Objective
-To enhance visibility into your network traffic for security auditing and performance monitoring, your organization mandates capturing VPC Flow Logs.
-These logs must be stored in an S3 bucket for long-term analysis and archival.
-Proper access permissions must be implemented using IAM roles.
+  Set up VPC Flow Logs for a specified VPC and configure the log delivery to an Amazon S3 bucket using an IAM role with the required permissions.

-Steps-
+🚀 Steps-

 🔗 1 use dfault vpc.